dibsy/StaticAnalyzer/README.md

 # StaticAnalyzer
-## StaticAnalyzer is a burp plugin that can be used to perform static analysis during run time active scan.
+## StaticAnalyzer is a burp plugin that can be used to perform static analysis of the response information from server during run time.
 It will search for specific words in the response that is mentioned in the vectors.txt

 Tested in BurpSuite Pro